Background pattern

 Do not freeze.
 Freezing destroys the vaccine.

-Medicines should not be disposed of through drains or in the trash.
-Ask your pharmacist how to dispose of containers and medications that are no longer needed.
+Medicines should not be disposed of through wastewater or household waste.
+Ask your pharmacist how to dispose of the packaging and any unused medicines.
 This will help protect the environment.

-Recombinant DNA vaccine produced in yeast (Saccharomyces cerevisiae) 3
+3 Produced by recombinant DNA technology in yeast cells (Saccharomyces cerevisiae)

-• The other components of Twinrix Pediatric are: sodium chloride, water for injection.
+• The other components of Twinrix Pediatric are: sodium chloride, water for injections.

 Twinrix Pediatric is a white, slightly milky liquid.

-Twinrix Pediatric is available in pre-filled syringe of 1 dose with or without separate needles, container sizes of 1, 10 and 50.
+Twinrix Pediatric is available in a pre-filled syringe with or without separate needles, package sizes of 1, 10, and 50.

 Marketing authorization holder and manufacturer